awsdocs/aws-support-user-guide/doc_source/Welcome.md

 + Request that Trusted Advisor checks be refreshed\.
 + Obtain the status of each Trusted Advisor check you have requested\.

 The AWS Support API supports CloudWatch Events for Trusted Advisor operations\.
-For more information, see [Monitoring Trusted Advisor Check Results with Amazon CloudWatch Events](cloudwatch-events-ta.md)\.
+For more information, see [Monitoring Trusted Advisor check results with Amazon CloudWatch Events](cloudwatch-events-ta.md)\.

-For an example that uses the Trusted Advisor operations, see [Using Trusted Advisor as a Web Service](trustedadvisor.md)\.
+For an example that uses the Trusted Advisor operations, see [Using Trusted Advisor as a web service](trustedadvisor.md)\.

 ## Endpoint<a name="endpoint"></a>